 - Social skills

-In both personal and professional settings, emotionally intelligent individuals are more resilient, adaptable, and empathetic, making them better equipped to handle stress, resolve conflicts, and lead teams.
+In both personal and professional arenas, people with strong EI are often more resilient, adaptable, and empathetic—qualities that help them manage stress, resolve conflicts, and lead effectively.

 1. Self-Awareness

-This is the ability to recognize and understand your emotions as they occur.
-Self-aware individuals are honest with themselves and know how their feelings affect their behavior and performance.
+This means being in tune with your emotions as they arise.
+Self-aware individuals understand how their feelings influence their behavior and decisions.

 2. Self-Regulation